kshna/battery-checker/README.md

 # battery-checker
-Alerts when to connect or disconnect the laptop to the charger
+Alerts when to connect or disconnect the laptop to/ from the charger

 For Linux and macOS only.